All Products

 You may be unable to change the billing method of an instance from subscription to pay-as-you-go due to one of the following reasons:

-• The instance is in a state that does not support billing method changes.
+1. The instance is in a state that does not support the billing method change.
 For example, you have an unpaid order for the instance.

-• Billing method changes are not allowed because instance information has been changed.
-For example, the bandwidth of the instance has been temporarily upgraded.
+3. The billing method change is not allowed because instance information is changed.
+For example, the bandwidth of the instance is temporarily upgraded.

 Why am I prompted with an overdue payment when my subscription instances have not expired?